Contact a Deportation Lawyer Los Angeles

 What Defenses Could You Use?

 First, you could argue that you aren’t removable as they have charged.
-At one of your first court hearings, the judge will ask you to admit or deny the factual allegations, and in almost every case, your removal proceedings immigration lawyer Los Angeles will advise that you deny the allegations and contest the charges.
+At one of your first court hearings, the judge will ask you to admit or deny the factual allegations, and in almost every case, your LA lawyer to stop deportation will advise that you deny the allegations and contest the charges.
 As long as you have not agreed to the charges of removal, the Department of Homeland Security has a responsibility to show enough evidence that they can remove you.
 If they can’t show enough evidence, you will be allowed to stay in the country.

 Let’s say that you are an undocumented immigrant.
 Most likely, the Department of Homeland Security can remove you, but now the burden of proof falls on them to prove it.
 If they make a legal misstep in the process, you have a fighting position against their charges.
 For example, maybe they can’t show the documents to prove that they can remove you.
 If they don’t have evidence, the judge will close your case.
 Now, if the Department of Homeland Security does provide evidence, you can still file an application for relief from removal.